Mega Web

 Mega Web, or Megaweb, was a car theme park operated by Toyota in Odaiba's Palette Town, Tokyo, Japan.
-The Toyota City Showcase displays vehicles and has 1.3-km driving course for test driving.
-Ride Studio offers mini car driving and the Waku-Doki has simulated race track driving.
-The History Garage has a collection of 1950s–1970s models on display.
+The Toyota City Showcase displayed vehicles and had a 1.3 kilometer course for test driving.
+Ride Studio offered mini car driving and the Waku-Doki simulated race track driving.
+The History Garage displayed a collection of 1950s–1970s automobiles.
 Mega Web and the Historic Garage closed permanently on December 31, 2021, as part of Palette Town's anticipated redevelopment.